Top of the Morning, May 28, 2020

 Voila.

-“Making sure the hole is properly sealed when not in use was the hardest problem to solve,” said Gray, who explained his idea in a blog.
-“We sold a couple dozen of them in the first day, but none to anyone in Urbana!”
+“Making sure the hole is properly sealed when not in use was the hardest problem to solve,” Gray said.

 Gray, co-founder of Wolfram Research, said he’s open to making the masks — holes or not — available for sale locally.
 If interested, reach out via email at theodore@theodoregray.com.